Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Proposed Framework

-where $M_{I}$ is the input image, $I_{R}$ is the reconstructed image and $N$ is dimensions obtained from $\phi$ feature maps with high level representational abstractions extracted from the third block convolution layer.
-By combining the $\boldsymbol\ell_{1}$ loss, the model learns to produce finer details in the predicted features and output without any blurry artefacts.
-The entire model trains end-to-end with backpropagation and uses the Wasserstein loss ($\boldsymbol\ell_{w}$) to optimise $G(z)$ and $D(x)$ to learn reasonable predictions.
-Our goal is to reconstruct an image $I_{R}$ from $M_{I}$ by training the generator $G(z)$ to learn and preserve image details.
-The Wasserstein loss improves convergence in GANs and its the mean difference between two images.
-The combined loss function Wasserstein-perceptual ($\boldsymbol\ell_{wp}$) is defined in Equation~\ref{eq:loss-function}.
+where $M_{I}$ is the input image, $I_{R}$ is the reconstructed image and $N$ is dimensions obtained from $\phi$ feature maps with high-level representational abstractions extracted from the third block convolution layer.
+By combining $ L_{l}$ and $ L_{f}$ we obtained:

+By using $L_{p}$ the model learns to produce finer details in the predicted features and output without any blurry artefacts.
+We add the Wasserstein loss ($L_{w}$) improves convergence in GANs and its the mean difference between two images.
+Finally the entire model trains end-to-end with back-propagation and uses the global Wasserstein-perceptual loss function ($L_{wp}$) defined in Equation~\ref{eq:loss-function}, to optimise $G_{\theta}$ and $D_{\theta}$ to learn reasonable predictions.
+Our goal is to reconstruct an image $I_{R}$ from $M_{I}$ by training the generator $G_{\theta}$ to learn and preserve image details.

-\section{Experiment}
+\section{\uppercase {Experiment}}

 This section describes the dataset, binary masks and the implementation.